 One of the most popular curtain rods to use for darkening is this room darkening blackout rod.
 Useful to keep light out!

 I'll be adding more curtain sewing tips as I keep decorating my home - my best tips come from when I try to improve my own living space.
 Stay tuned and make sure to save this photo to Pinterest to have it at hand when you need it:

 I hope this tutorial on how to sew curtains was helpful for you.
+If you like sewing for the home, you'll also want to check out my favorite free table runner patterns.
 Happy sewing!